LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 when compared with some of the more sophisticated Prolog debuggers.
 Second, debugging is only possible for entities compiled in debug mode.
 When compiling an entity in debug mode, Logtalk decorates clauses with source information to allow tracing of the goal execution.
-Third, implementation of spy points allows the user to specify the execution context for entering the debugger.
+Third, the implementation of spy points allows the user to specify the :term:`execution context <predicate execution context>` for entering the debugger.
 This feature is a consequence of the encapsulation of predicates inside objects.